LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 ## The Reddit APIcalypse

 In April of 2023, Reddit announced many changes to their API access policies and pricing.
 Many of these changes hurt third-party app developers who had to shut down their apps or pay exuberant API fees.
-A backlash ensued, moderators protested with blackout, and the Reddit's CEO, , doubled down on their changes.
+A backlash ensued, moderators protested with blackout, and Reddit's CEO, Steve Huffman, doubled down on their changes.
 Here's a good article summarizing it all: [Why everyone is freaking out about the Reddit API and blackout right now](https://www.digitaltrends.com/computing/reddit-api-changes-explained/).

 ## What is Lemmy